coezbek/baker/README.md

 #
 #  :before_options, :after_options     - before/after the command line options are processed
 #  :before_load, :after_load           - before/after the baker file is loaded
 #  :before_line                        - before the line is undergoing variable expansion.
-Will be called even for lines which are completed ([x])
+#                                        Will be called even for lines which are completed ([x])
 #  :before_expansion, :after_expansion - before/after the line is undergoing variable expansion.
-This is only called for tasks :shell and :ruby
+#                                        This is only called for tasks :shell and :ruby
-#  :before_execution                   - before the line is executed.
+#  :before_execution                   - before the line is executed
-#  :after_execution                    - after the line is executed which includes printing error messages and marking the line as completed
+#  :after_execution                    - after the line is executed, but before printing error messages
+#                                        and marking the line as completed
+#  :after_execution_complete           - after the line is executed and error messages have been
+#                                        printed and the line was printed as completed
 #  :before_save, :after_save           - before/after the baker file is saved (which happens after each line with a task/command)
 #  :all                                - all of the above
 #